China setting pace in central bank digital currency -Japan ex-regulator Endo

 Climate change is also an area the two entities must address, in coordination with the private sector, he said.

-"The BOJ is taking the right approach by giving the private sector discretion over which loans are green," said Endo, who is currently senior advisor at Sony Group Corp (6758.T).
+“The BOJ is taking the right approach by giving the private sector discretion over which loans are green,” said Endo, who is currently senior advisor at Sony Group Corp.

 “When there is so much uncertainty, authorities shouldn’t impose rules too hastily.
 The process may be bumpy, but it’s best if the private sector takes the lead in creating a de-facto standard.”